ChrispyMC/Turing/README.md

 # Instructions
 The code you see in **KeyTest.t** uses the *Turing* programming language.
-GiHub currently does not support this language as basically only schools in Ontario, Canada use the language for computer science, as far as I know.
+GitHub currently does not support this language as basically only schools in Ontario, Canada use the language for computer science, as far as I know.